augustovictor/python-pytest-lab/README.md

 To see how fixtures are setup and teared down we use the following command: `--setup-show`;

+`pytestconfig` is a shortcut to `request.config`, and sometimes referred as 'pytest config object'.

+### Pytest options

+We can pass arguments to pytest by the command line when running our tests through `def pytest_addoption(parser)`

 ### Dependencies

 In order to install a dependency and add to `requirements.txt` file we run in the command line: `pip install <dependency> && pip freeze > requirements.txt`